knyghtmare/Hero_of_Irdya_I/README.md

 =====================

 Hero of Irdya I is a DLC for the turn-based strategy game, the [Battle for Wesnoth](https://www.wesnoth.org).
-This is a single-player campaign trilogy that centres around Jahin, the greatest hero Irdya had ever known...
+This is a single-player campaign that centres around Jahin, the greatest hero Irdya had ever known...

-Installing 'Hero of Irdya I'
+Installing _Hero of Irdya I_
 --------------------------------------------------------------------------------
 Released versions of Hero of Irdya I should be installed from Battle for Wesnoth’s official add-ons servers, via Battle for Wesnoth’s built-in add-ons manager,